-These pictures may help you bringing the Speed Graphic Focal Plane Shutter back to life again.
+These photos may help you bringing a lazy Speed Graphic Focal Plane Shutter back to life again.

-Unnecessary to say, but please remove lens and Graflok back including ground glass.
+Unnecessary to say, but don't forget to remove lens and Graflok back including ground glass.
 Close the camera.

 Set the selector slide next to the flash contact post on the side cover on Back position.

 Make sure the focal plane shutter is in O open position.

 Remove the camera back.
 The top screws are the little ones.
 3 longer screws on the bottom side.
 One wood screw No. 3

 To remove the side cover plate.
 Unscrew 1 and 2.
 The upper two screws are wood screws.
 The other 4 are metric screws.
 While holding the winding key straight, the plate cover can be slipped over the winding key.

 The spring which pulls the focal plane down is hidden in the shaft.
 The shaft is hold in this position by the tension shaft retainer b.
 The retainer screw a holds the shaft retainer in position.
 Now by unscrewing a, while at the same time holding b with your left hand fingers in position, you may turn the spring loaded shaft a few turns anti clockwise.